jonwelch28323/Nzyme-Logstash-Elastic/README.md

 ./stage_ecs_nzyme.sh
 ```

+> **Recommended Workflow:**
+> 1. First run option 1 to test your connections to both Elasticsearch and PostgreSQL
+> 2. If connections are successful, run option 2 to set up the Elasticsearch infrastructure
+> 3. Use options 3-4 to stage and start your Logstash container
+> 4. Monitor with option 7 for container status

 #### Script Capabilities:

+The interactive management script provides a user-friendly menu organized into logical sections:

+**Setup & Configuration:**
+- **Test connection to Elasticsearch and PostgreSQL** with enhanced visual feedback
+  - Color-coded results (green ✓ for success, red ✗ for failure)
+  - Automatic pause to review results before continuing
+  - Uses credentials from `.env` file automatically (no manual password entry)
 - Setup/Update ILM, templates, and datastreams in Elasticsearch

+**Container Management:**
+- Stage Logstash container (pull/create but do not start)
+- Start Logstash container
+- Stop Logstash container
-- Stage, start, stop, restart, and delete the Logstash container
+- Restart Logstash container
 - Show container status
-- **Test connection to Elasticsearch and PostgreSQL**
-- **Show environment variables inside the Logstash container after start/restart**
+- Show environment variables inside Logstash container
+- Delete Logstash container

+**Data Management:**
 - Delete all nzyme data streams and data from Elasticsearch

+> **Connection Testing Features:**
+> The script now provides enhanced connection testing with color-coded output, clear visual separators, and automatic pausing so you can review the results.
+It automatically uses the database password from your `.env` file without prompting for manual entry.

 > **After starting the Logstash container, the script will automatically display the environment variables inside the container so you can verify that all credentials are passed correctly.**